Kevin Murphy Selected as Chief Science Data Officer

 Josh Blumenfeld, NASA ESDS Program Managing Editor

 Kevin Murphy is used to working with Big Data collections.
-In his current role as the NASA Earth Science Data Systems (ESDS) Program executive, he oversees the 48 petabytes (PB) of data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection – one of the largest repositories of Earth observing data on the planet.
+In his current role as the NASA Earth Science Data Systems (ESDS) Program manager, he oversees the 48 petabytes (PB) of data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection – one of the largest repositories of Earth observing data on the planet.
 This experience will serve him well as the new chief science data officer for NASA’s Science Mission Directorate (SMD).

-Murphy’s role in this newly-created position, which he will hold in addition to his work as program executive, is to see where synergies and collaborations can be created across the agency's science divisions as well as to advance the state of the art in cloud computing, machine learning, and other data management and analysis activities.
+Murphy’s role in this newly-created position, which he will hold in addition to his work as program manager, is to see where synergies and collaborations can be created across the agency's science divisions as well as to advance the state of the art in cloud computing, machine learning, and other data management and analysis activities.